-As we will discover later this is being rapidly overcome through evolving consumer habits and an eagerness from these users to adopt new approaches to ecommerce which explain the market's high growth rate, particularly on mobile devices.
+As we will discover later, this is being rapidly overcome through evolving consumer habits and an eagerness from these users to adopt new approaches to ecommerce which explain the market's high growth rate, particularly on mobile devices.
 However, there is certainly a degree to which old habits die hard in Italy and which contradict the anxieties that Biancoshock expressed in his art work.

-"Italy is a nation still bound to traditional forms of media.
-Television and print continue to dominate the media landscape."

 Italy is a nation still seemingly bound to more traditional forms of media and business.
 Television and print (magazines and newspapers) continue to dominate the media landscape.
-Television's stranglehold on ad spend increased last year and the alternative forms of media consumption offered through digital platforms do not, on the surface, appear to be engaging audiences in the same manner as they have elsewhere.
+Television's grip on ad spend increased last year and the alternative forms of media

+"Italy is still a nation bound to traditional forms of media.
+Television and print continue to dominate the media landscape." consumption offered through digital platforms do not, on the surface, appear to be engaging audiences in the same manner as they have elsewhere.4